DmitriBogdanov/FEM-grid-builders/README.md

 ## Requirements

-To launch "Visualization.m" one may need an access to a valid Wolfram Mathematica license.
+To launch "Visualization.wl" one may need an access to a valid Wolfram Mathematica license.

 ## Version History

+* 01.05
+    * Added method for computing barycentric coordinates of a point
+    * Added method that finds element containing given point
+    * Added method that exports function value, integral and grad based on point coords

 * 01.04
     * Added more safety checks